Model Context Protocol

 Additional Configuration (Optional): You can provide JSON or key-value pairs for advanced configuration parameters, such as timeout limits, authentication modes, or custom endpoints such as:

-Description: Provide a brief description of the MCP instance or its intended usage within your environment.
+{ "timeout": 30, "authMode": "Bearer" }- Description: Provide a brief description of the MCP instance or its intended usage within your environment.
+For example,

-Headers: Add any custom HTTP headers required by your MCP server.
+Used for model context synchronization between DevOps and Aiden environments. - Headers: Add any custom HTTP headers required by your MCP server.
 Use the + Add Headers button to include one or more key–value pairs.

 - Key: The header name.
+For example,

-- Value: The header value or token.
+Authorization. - Value: The header value or token.
+For example,

-Value: Bearer
+Bearer <your-access-token>.

 -